hnatekmarorg/llm-eval/output/qwen3-235b-instruct-03_code_analysis.md

         (x - 1, y + 2),
     ]
 ```
-- Returns all 8 possible L-shaped moves a knight can make from `(x, y)`.
+- Returns the 8 possible L-shaped moves a knight can make from position `(x, y)` in chess.
-- Correctly implements standard knight moves.
+- Does **not** check boundaries here — that happens later.

 #### 3. **Jump Function**
 ```python